reasonml/reasonml.github.io/docs/basic-structures.md

 ## List

-Lists are an immutable, dynamically sized, homogeneous, and ordered collection of items.
+Lists are immutable, dynamically sized, homogeneous, and ordered collections of items.
 It is fast to add or remove elements from the front of a list, but random access is slow.